ishwarshinde041/devops-batch-4/README.md

-This is a repo where I stored my git commands
+This is a repo where I stored my git commands.